-In comparison to men, women are more at the risk of developing reproductive-health issues and are twice as likely to experience mood swings, depression and anxiety.
+In comparison to men, women are more at risk of developing reproductive health issues and are twice as likely to experience mood swings, depression, and anxiety.

 The severity of these symptoms ranges from mild to severe to debilitating.